-The meeting was attended by the Ambassador of the United Arab Emirates in Spain, His Excellency. welcomed Omar Obaid Al Shamsi; the founder and president of the NGO Mensajeros de la Paz, Father Ángel García Rodríguez; the Episcopal Delegate for Interfaith Relations of the Archdiocese of Madrid, Father Aitor de la Morena; the secretary of the Islamic Commission in Spain, His Excellency. welcomed Mohamed Ajana Elouafi; the President of the Spanish Federation of Associations and Clubs for UNESCO (FECU-UNESCO), Hon. welcomed Alberto Guerrero Fernández; the former deputy of the Spanish Congress of Deputies and current director of the International Chair ‘Women, Business and Sport’ of the Catholic University of Murcia, Excma.
-Mrs. María Jesús Bonilla; the president of the Intercultural Hispanic-Arab Circle (CIHAR), Hon. welcomed Abdo Tounsi; the general director of the Islamic Cultural Center of Leganés, Hon. welcomed Yaser Said Isa; and former Ambassador George Musad.
+The meeting was attended by the Ambassador of the United Arab Emirates in Spain, H.E.
+Omar Obaid Al Shamsi; the founder and president of the NGO Mensajeros de la Paz, Father Ángel García Rodríguez; the Episcopal Delegate for Interfaith Relations of the Archdiocese of Madrid, Father Aitor de la Morena; the secretary of the Islamic Commission in Spain, H.E.
+Mohamed Ajana Elouafi; the President of the Spanish Federation of Associations and Clubs for UNESCO (FECU-UNESCO), Hon.
+Alberto Guerrero Fernández; the former deputy of the Spanish Congress of Deputies and current director of the International Chair ‘Women, Business and Sport’ of the Catholic University of Murcia, Excma.
+Mrs. María Jesús Bonilla; the president of the Intercultural Hispanic-Arab Circle (CIHAR), Hon.
+Abdo Tounsi; the general director of the Islamic Cultural Center of Leganés, Hon.
+Yaser Said Isa; and former Ambassador George Musad.

-Also in attendance were several members of the diplomatic staff of the Embassy of the United Arab Emirates in Madrid, as well as representatives of the European Forum for Peace: the Abraham Forum Association; EFCA-UNESCO and employees of the Foundation For Islamic Culture & Religious Tolerance.
+Also in attendance were several members of the diplomatic staff of the Embassy of the United Arab Emirates in Madrid, representatives of the European Forum for Peace: the Abraham Forum Association; EFCA-UNESCO as well as employees of the FICRT Foundation.

-The director of FICRT, Hon. welcomed Musabah Al Katbi, opened the event, welcoming all attendees to the Iftar, and conveyed the greetings of the chairman of the foundation and the GCTP, H.E.
-Ahmed Bin Mohamed Al Jarwan.
-Al Katbi stressed that FICRT despite being a young foundation, formed in 2017, has been able to make great strides in terms of organizing cultural activities aimed at promoting the values of tolerance and building bridges of communication and collaboration with academic and civil society institutions throughout Spain.
-These FICRT initiatives have materialized in the signing of several memorandums of understanding with universities and institutions that share the same objectives as FICRT.
+The director of FICRT, Hon.
+Musabeh Alketbi, opened the event, welcoming all attendees to the Iftar, and conveyed the greetings of the chairman of the foundation and the GCTP, H.E.
+Ahmad Bin Mohamed Al Jarwan.
+Alketbi stressed that FICRT despite being a young foundation, formed in 2017, has been able to make great strides in terms of organizing cultural activities aimed at promoting the values of tolerance and building bridges of communication and collaboration with academic and civil society institutions throughout Spain.
+These FICRT initiatives have materialized in the signing of several memorandums of understanding with universities and institutions that share the same objectives.
 FICRT also played a key role in providing humanitarian and health assistance during the Covid-19 pandemic, in collaboration with other organizations and institutions.

 The general director of FICRT emphasized that FICRT’s annual plan also includes activities and objectives within the fields of culture and religious tolerance.

 “We are pleased to announce the establishment of an academic center in Granada for the promotion of interculturalism and tolerance in society.
-Our main objectives also include collaborating and communicating with everyone, regardless of religion, nationality, race or color,” added Al Katbi.
+Our main objectives also include collaborating and communicating with everyone, regardless of religion, nationality, race or color,” added Alketbi.

-For his part, the Ambassador of the United Arab Emirates in Spain, His Excellency. welcomed Omar Obaid Al Shamsi, expressed his gratitude to FICRT for the invitation to participate in this Ramadan Iftar event.
+For his part, the Ambassador of the United Arab Emirates in Spain, H. E. Omar Obaid Al Shamsi, expressed his gratitude to FICRT for the invitation to participate in this Ramadan Iftar event.

 The head of the Emirati diplomatic mission in Spain stressed that this meeting, which coincides with a holy month in Islam, undoubtedly reaffirms the importance of reinforcing the values of tolerance, mutual respect and coexistence.
 He stressed that these values are fundamental to building tolerant and united societies, and to fostering unity and social solidarity among all, regardless of color, culture or religion, in order to build, expand and strengthen the bridges of fruitful human relations.